What Happened to Ginger Smith: Artistry

 . . .

-The majority of my life, theatre and dance were one of the only ways I could process the world.
+Theatre and dance were one of the only ways I could process the world.

 Stand on number 6.’